-Once you see the green dot next to AirPlay Receiver in System Preferences, then you know your iMac is ready to serve as a monitor for your MacBook Pro.
+Once you see the green dot next to AirPlay Receiver in System Preferences (System Settings on macOS Ventura and above), then you know your iMac is ready to serve as a monitor for your MacBook Pro.

 Note: Apple only officially supports AirPlay Receiver in 2019 or newer iMacs, but it is possible to enable this feature on older iMacs.
 Check out the FAQs below for more details.